Join Us for a Hike!!

 Our hiking guide Ema Summited Mount Everest on May 13, 2022.
 She became the first Portuguese person to summit the 7 Summits, both versions!
 She is also became one of very few Canadians to have done so.

 Don’t worry, you don’t have to want to climb these big mountain.
 Hiking is just an opportunity to get out of the house, breathe in some fresh air and enjoy some of Ontario’s backyard.
-If you want to join her, contact Ema below, to find out where her next hike is to join.
+To join head to our events page to find out where our next hike is to join.
 Spots are limited.

 It’s a great opportunity to walk, talk, socialize and it’s great for our mental health!